Bernie Williams: Philanthropy

 Williams' love of music shines through in his philanthropy efforts with Little Kids Rock, a national nonprofit organization that works to restore and revitalize music education in disadvantaged U.S. public schools.
 Little Kids Rock honored the Yankees icon with the 2010 "Big Man of the Year" award at the annual Right to Rock celebration.
 Williams performed onstage with students and signed some guitars to be auctioned.
 With the money he helped raise, Williams delivered instruments to a school in the Bronx and gave the students a lesson in music and life.

-In August 2015 Williams and sports marketer Brandon Steiner made a surprise visit to Camp Adventure, where they helped revive the music program of KiDS NEED MORE, a charitable organization dedicated to creating camping experiences for children, families, and young adults coping with cancer and life-threatening illnesses.
-The surprise visit aired on September 15, 2015, on the YES Network on The Hook-Up: Camp Adventure.

 In July 2018, Williams went to Puerto Rico to take part in a special episode of Bar Rescue on the Paramount Network to help people affected by Hurricane Maria, rebuilding a bar and baseball field.

 Personal life

-Williams married Waleska on February 23, 1990.
-They lived in Armonk, New York, and had three children: Bernie Jr., Beatriz, and Bianca.
+Williams married Waleska on February 23, 1990 and had three children: Bernie Jr., Beatriz, and Bianca.
 A song on Williams' 2009 release, Moving Forward, is named after Beatriz: "Lullaby for Beatriz."
 This song is performed by Williams with his brother, Hiram Williams, playing the cello.
 This song was recorded in Puerto Rico at the Alpha Recording Studios.

 On June 14, 2018, Williams stated he was divorced during an interview on ESPN's Highly Questionable.

 Williams appeared on an episode of the sitcom Seinfeld as himself.